styrserver/BestiaryArena-SuperMod-Loader/README.md

 - [Client API Documentation](docs/client_api.md) - Complete reference for the game's Client API
 - [Game State API Documentation](docs/game_state_api.md) - Complete reference for accessing and modifying game state

-## Example Mods
+## Mods

-The extension comes with several powerful example mods that demonstrate different features:
+The extension comes with several powerful mods that demonstrate different features:

 ### Super Mods

-These are advanced mods that provide comprehensive game enhancement features:
+These are advanced mods that provide comprehensive game enhancement features.
+All Super Mods listed below are included by default in this loader:

+### Autoseller
+Automatically sells or squeezes creatures based on gene thresholds and user settings.
+Features include:
+- Configurable gene thresholds for selling and squeezing
+- Minimum count triggers for batch actions
+- Session widget displaying sold/squeezed counts and rewards
+- Integrated with the mod loader's configuration system

-#### Cyclopedia
+### Cyclopedia
 A comprehensive game data viewer and player profile manager:
 - View detailed monster and equipment information
 - Access your player profile and statistics